-Certain Plan investments are managed by Bank of America, N.A., Merrill Lynch & Company that provide investment management services to the Plan.
+Certain Plan investments are managed by Bank of America, N.A. and Merrill Lynch & Company, who provide investment management services to the Plan.
+The Plan also holds notes receivable from participants.
 Such transactions, while considered party-in-interest transactions under ERISA regulations, are permitted under the provisions of the Plan and are specifically exempt from the prohibition of party-in-interest transactions under ERISA.